Publications

 This policy brief reviews global research on the impact of cash payments provided during pregnancy, on birth outcomes and longer-term outcomes for children, assessing whether targeting families prior to birth improves overall child well-being.
 It was published by the Centre on Poverty and Social Policy, Columbia University.

-There are no infographics for this publication.
+There are no research projects related to this publication.

-There are no infographics for this publication.
+There are no infographics related to this publication.

 Contributors: